Balikpapan: Shopping

 As one of the fastest developing cities in the nation, Balikpapan has been supported by the rise of shopping centers.
 There are six major shopping malls in town which are Plaza Balikpapan, Balikpapan Superblock, Pentacity Mall Balikpapan, Balcony City, Mall Fantasy in Balikpapan Baru, Ocean Square and Plaza Kebun Sayur.

+Sport

+There are several stadium such as Batakan Stadium, Persiba Stadium, etc.

+Persiba Balikpapan is a football club based in Balikpapan with Batakan Stadium as the ground.